Listen audio version

 - INDWealth platform is a feature-rich robo-advisory service, and it uses machine learning extensively to suggest investment tailored to you.

-- The platform is still new and is not the best replacement from your existing advisor.
+- The platform is still new and may not the best replacement from your existing advisor.

 A detailed review and my experience with INDWealth below…